 - Most recent release for SAS/ACCESS

-- SAS/ACCESS Interface to Hadoop and the HDMD procedure are in SAS/ACCESS 9.4 for Relational Databases: Reference, Fifth Edition.
+- SAS/ACCESS Interface to Hadoop is documented in SAS/ACCESS 9.4 for Relational Databases: Reference.

-- The FILENAME statement (for the Hadoop access method) is in SAS 9.4 Statements: Reference, Second Edition.
+- The FILENAME statement (for the Hadoop access method) is in SAS 9.4 Statements: Reference.

-- The HADOOP procedure is in the Base SAS 9.4 Procedures Guide, Third Edition.
+- The HADOOP and SQOOP procedures are in the Base SAS 9.4 Procedures Guide.

 The following documentation also applies to the SAS 9.4 release: